 At the same time, if personal data is not handled sensitively, a 360o view of customers carries significant potential business risk akin to putting all the eggs in one basket.
 In order to protect both insurers and their customers, it is critical to proactively protect sensitive information as it transverses big data and predictive analytics instances.

 Insurers acknowledge the need to redistribute their investment dollars from legacy, shared service datacenters to the public cloud in pursuance of business transformation for their customers’ benefit.
 They are held back from embracing the cloud because they are limited by what can leave the datacenter due to a lack of control.

 Insurance CISOs insist that what has been missing is an architecture for data security, secure transport for data, and identity and access management within the cloud.
 A lack of security clearly limits their capacity to take advantage of all the benefits the public cloud has to offer – the ability for insurers to directly control the protection of data as it flows into the cloud really is a big deal.

-Insurance organizations challenged by digital disruption are limited in their ability to respond by existing business constraints.
+Parting remarks: insurance organizations challenged by digital disruption are limited in their ability to respond by existing business constraints.
 Those embracing digital disruption to transform their businesses have the ability to change their use of data and the risk profile associated with it.
 Do you recognize your brand here?
 Which scenario sounds most familiar to you, the former or the latter?

 Learn more about the above issues and how you can overcome them by reading this more detailed discussion and let me know what you think!